oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/mmhost/README.md

 > **Note**: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

-> **Note**: This tutorial will not work for a Full System compile as it demonstrates an IP Authoring specific feature.
+> **Note**: This tutorial will not work for a Full System compile as it demonstrates a SYCL HLS flow specific feature.

 ## Prerequisites